ammar-tanwar/bloglearnbay/posts/data-analyst-vs-data-scientist.md

 <span style=" font-weight:bold; font-size:28px">Data Analyst vs. Data Scientist: An Extensive Guide for Aspirants With Career Transition Plan! </span>

 India is struggling with economic uncertainties due to the post-pandemic and recession condition.
 The economic uncertainties have affected the job market with the threat of unemployment.
 The challenges like sudden layoffs and seasonal unemployment crises restrict future resilience.
-Despite economic imbalances in India, 2022 witnessed <a href="https://economictimes.indiatimes.com/jobs/mid-career/indias-workforce-to-see-consistent-hiring-in-2023-despite-economic-uncertainties-survey/articleshow/98453508.cms" target="_blank" rel="nofollow">16% hiring growth</a> in the tech industry.
+Despite economic imbalances in India, 2022 witnessed 16% hiring growth in the tech industry.

 The **data analyst vs. data Scientist** is gradually becoming the center of attraction as it welcomes people not only from tech but also from the non-tech sectors.
 With basic computing skills, anyone can join this industry and stated job roles with a higher probability of career rise.
 Thus, **data scientist and data analyst** jobs are in demand lately.